arobson/rabbot/README.md

 > Note: setting subscribe to true will result in subscriptions starting immediately upon queue creation.

-This example shows most of the available options described above as well as logging options available through [whistlepunk](https://github.com/leankit-labs/whistlepunk).
+This example shows most of the available options described above.
 ```javascript
 	var settings = {
 		connection: {